YordanGeorgiev/ysg-guides/doc/md/ovb-on-win-virtualization-guide.md

 ### 3.7.
-Configure the Windows PATH envioronment variable
+Configure the Windows PATH environment variable
 This step will enable to run one-liners with VBoxManage.exe to quickly change virtualization settings.
 Open the advanced system properties on Windows (sysdm.cpl), add the VBobxManage.exe directory into your PATH environmental variable.
 Add the path of the cygwin installer as well, so that it can be used from both the cygwin shell and the cmd.exe.